Fatal1ty/mashumaro/README.md

 Customization
 --------------------------------------------------------------------------------

-### User defined classes

-You can define and use custom classes with *mashumaro*.
-There are two options for customization.

-#### Serializable Interface
+### Serializable Interface

-The first one is useful when you already have the separate custom class and you want to serialize instances of it with *mashumaro*.
-All what you need is to implement *SerializableType* interface:
+If you already have a separate custom class, and you want to serialize instances of it with *mashumaro*, you can achieve this by implementing *SerializableType* interface:

 ```python
 from typing import Dict